 Ayutthaya & Hinduism

-Ayutthaya refers to the Indian city of Ayodhya – the city of Lord Ram – the seventh incarnation of Vishnu and a descendent of Sun dynasty.
+Ayutthaya refers to the Indian city of Ayodhya – the city of Lord Ram – the seventh incarnation of Vishnu and a descendant of Sun dynasty.

 Ayutthaya is also associated with Ramakien or the Thai version of Hindu epic Ramayana – literally the story of Lord Rama.